cenk1cenk2/do-dyndns/README.md

 <!-- tocstop -->

+---

 ## Description

-This utility provides a native way to update "A" records of a domain that is managed by Digital Ocean nameservers.
+This utility provides a native way to update "A" records of a domain that is managed by Digital Ocean name-servers.
 Simply create an API token to access and update domain records depending on the IP address of the host that is running this utility.

 ## Install

-Only Linux-x64 platform is supported at the moment.
+Only linux-x64 platform is supported at the moment.
 If you need to run this on other platform please open up a issue.

+### Pre-Compiled

+You can find the natively compiled versions in the [releases](https://github.com/cenk1cenk2/do-dyndns/releases/latest).

 ### Using the Bash Script